-As the director of the iSchool’s orientation workshop series and coordinator of the iSchool iSkills workshop series, Kathleen works closely with current faculty, researchers, professionals, and students to enrich teaching and learning opportunities by providing loci for the application of technical, practical, professional, and theoretical concepts.
+Kathleen Scheaffer Librarian, Outreach and Instructional Services Coordinator, Faculty of Information, University of Toronto (U of T), works closely with current faculty, researchers, professionals, and students to enrich teaching and learning opportunities by providing loci for the application of technical, practical, professional, and theoretical concepts.

-Having a strong commitment to outreach initiatives she serves as a specialist in developing, implementing, and creating venues for heritage and information community members to connect with the Inforum’s resources, services, facilities and staff.
+Having a strong commitment to outreach initiatives she serves as a specialist in developing, implementing, and creating venues for heritage and information community members to connect with the Faculty of Information Inforum Library’s resources, services, facilities and staff.

-Kathleen was nominated, recommended by the University of Toronto Faculty Association (UTFA) Nominating Committee, and approved by UTFA Council on May 19, 2015 as the 2016-2018 Chair of the UTFA Librarians Committee.
+Kathleen was nominated by the previous UTFA Librarians Committee Chair, recommended by the University of Toronto Faculty Association (UTFA) Nominating Committee, and approved by UTFA Council on May 19, 2015 as the 2016-2018 Chair of the UTFA Librarians Committee.
 As the Librarians Committee Chair and member of the UTFA Executive she is invested in ensuring that the U of T librarians’ perspectives are represented and reverberated throughout the University.
 She serves in this position with a dedication to a collegial, diverse, transparent, and equitable future for academic librarians at the University of Toronto.
+After 40 years of being frozen, this year, the Policies for Librarians have been brought to the table for modernization.
+As the UTFA Chief Negotiator for this bargaining table, she is is seeking modernized Policies for Librarians that reflect our community’s priorities, the current academic landscape, and the pertinent roles of librarians within the University of Toronto.